NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   ==========================================================================  ========  ======  ===========  ========  =========  =========================================

   .. [#] HVACDistribution type must be HydronicDistribution (type: "radiator", "baseboard", "radiant floor", "radiant ceiling", or "water loop") or AirDistribution (type: "fan coil").
+         If the chiller has "water loop" distribution, a :ref:`hvac_heatpump_wlhp` must also be specified.
   .. [#] FanCoilWatts only required if chiller connected to a fan coil.

+.. _hvac_cooling_tower:

 Cooling Tower
 ~~~~~~~~~~~~~